What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when facing a clogged toilet is to shut off the supply of water that is behind the toilet.
-This step ensures that no water will enter the tank as you try to get it unclogged.
-The valve usually is situated at in the middle of the tank on one side.
+The first step you must do when confronted with a blocked toilet is shutting off the supply of water on the toilet.
+This is to ensure that no water can enter the tank during your are working to unblock it.
+The valve is typically situated at in the middle of the tank, on the other side.

-You must protect your hands from any germs or bacteria found in your toilet bowl with rubber gloves prior to making use of any tool to clear the toilet.
+Hands must be protected from potential bacteria or germs that may be present in your toilet with rubber gloves before making use of any tools to unblock the drain.

 Step 3: Use a plunger.

-A plunger is the most efficient method for cleaning toilets that are blocked.
-Begin by pressing down to the plunger, until air escapes from it, then press firmly over the toilet bowl.
-Then, start to plunge continuously up and down for about 20 seconds.
-The suction generated by the movement of the plunger will remove any blockages.
+A plunger is without doubt the most efficient tool for clearing up blocked toilets.
+Start by pushing down onto the plunger till air is removed from it, then place it in the hole in your toilet and begin to plunge vigorously up and down for about 20 seconds.
+The suction created by plunging back and forth will remove any blockages.

 Tips:

-- Place holes around sinks or shower drains if they’re near to stop the release of pressure as you plunge.
+- Place holes around sinks or shower drains if they are near to stop the release of pressure as you plunge.

-Step 5: Use an iron coat hanger made of wire or plumbing snake.
+Step 5 Step 5: Use a coat hanger that is wire or plumbing snake.

-If both plunging and baking soda and vinegar have not worked the problem, it’s time to use the wire coat hanger or plumbing snake.
-The coat hanger should be straightened’s wire until you have a thin, long wire that has hooks that are bent on one side or your plumbing snake, which was made specifically to clear drain obstructions.
-Place the snake into the drain hole of your toilet and twist, turn, push to the point where you can feel a resistance. it’s the place where the blockage occurs.
-Make an effort to break any blockages with a back-andforth motion without causing damages in your pipe.
+If plunging, baking soda and vinegar have not worked, then it is the time to employ a wire coat hanger or plumbing snake.
+Straighten the coat hanger’s wire until you have a long thin wire with hooks that are bent on one side or it as a plumbing snake, which was designed specifically for clearing drain obstructions.
+Install the snake in the drain hole on your toilet, and then twist to turn, push, and pull till you experience a resistance. there’s usually a blockage is.
+Be gentle and try to break any blockages with a back-andforth motion without damaging the pipeline.

 Note:

-Once you’ve removed any obstructions, it’s vital to turn on your water valve behind your toilet bowl once more.
-You should flush it a couple of times to ensure that all water flows smoothly now!
+After you have cleared any blockages, it is important to switch on the water supply valve behind your toilet bowl again.
+Make sure to flush it several times to ensure that all water flows smoothly now!

 Tools | Description |